 Most Indian Languages Lack the Words to Express Gender Identity.
-This Complicates Queer People's Access to Mental Health.
+This Complicates Queer People’s Access to Mental Health.

 Lack of queer-affirmative expressions is graver when it comes to vernacular languages than in English.
 Most vocabulary to express queer ideas exists only in “certain kind of English” and not in any vernacular languages, says Arpita.
 The impact of this limitation can be felt acutely in therapeutic settings.

 “Talking to someone in a therapeutic setting who seems to get what you’re trying to say and even describes it accurately, can catalyze a shift in our emotional state.
-Now this is the importance of language in the general sense,” explains Unnati.
+Now this is the importance of language in the general sense.”

 A lack of feeling comfortable within a therapeutic setting can lead to queer individuals feeling further isolated and becomes a constant reminder that they live in a world that wasn’t designed for them.

-Note: **An earlier version of this piece referred to “a certain school of psychoanalysis.”
-A clarification has been made to this quote at the request of the source.